francisy9/hs-cli/README.md

 Note: Units can only attack after they are played but they also need a turn to get ready (check `moves` attribute of unit)

+Units attacking each other will result in both taking damage equivalent to the other's attack

+Once a unit's hp goes to 0, they get removed from the board.

 #### End Turn: